ankane/lockbox/README.md

 end
 ```

 All Lockbox options are supported.
-Set `iv` to empty string as Lockbox take care of the IV.
+Set `iv` to empty string as Lockbox takes care of the IV.

 For hybrid cryptography, use: